 After several years of sport climbing, I finally build the courage to explore bouldering.
-The mind is a powerful tool.
+A mind is a powerful tool.
 If I think I can, then I can and vice versa.
 I started the easiest bouldering route at the gym which was a rating of V0 and slowly build confidence.

 I tried several times in the beginning and did not like it too much.
 The holds are pretty rough on my hands.
 I was probably being a wimp because it was painful.
 When bouldering, I am pretty much holding up my own weight with no support from the rope.
 It is so much less forgiving.
 I also do not like to drop or jump down from the top of the routes.
-The kids on team can jump all day long but it’s totally scary for me.
+The kids on the team can jump all day long but it’s totally scary for me.
 I was gladly and readily to jump back to sport climbing using the rope.

 Finally this past September, Aiguille Rock Climbing Center held a youth bouldering competition.
 They left all the boulder routes up for a week.
-There were no new top rope routes setup because of the competition.
+There were no new top rope routes set up because of the competition.
 I was getting bored climbing the same top rope routes over and over again.
 I decided to give bouldering another try.
 To my surprise, I enjoyed bouldering more this time.